ChuankeFu/Academic/content/en/authors/admin/_index.md

-I am a PhD student in Quantitative Genetics of Animal Breeding at Huazhong Agricultural University.
-My research interests include applying genomic selection in animal breeding.
+I am a Postdoctoral researcher in the Department of [Biostatistics](https://www.bu.edu/sph/about/departments/biostatistics/ ) at [Boston University School of Public Health](https://www.bu.edu/sph/about/departments/biostatistics/).
+My research interests include applying multi-omics data in genomic prediction and the development of new software.

 I am always eager to learn and try new things!